Honeycomb Hubbard Model at van Hove Filling: The convergent contributions to the Schwinger functions

-\begin{definition} A convergent Gallavotti-Nicol\`o tree $\cG_{\cC}$ is a subgraph of a Gallavotti-Nicol\`o tree which doesn't contain the nodes $\cB$ nor $\cQ$.
-In other words, the set of nodes in $\cG_{\cC}$ is given by $V(\cC):=\big\{ G_{r}^{k},\ r=1,\cdots, r_{max},\ k=1\cdots c(r)\big\vert\ |e( G_{r}^{k})|\ge 6\big\}$ and the edges are the natural inclusion relations of the nodes. \end{definition} Correspondingly, we have the following definitions for the Schwinger's functions. \begin{definition} Let $\{\cG_{\cC}\}$ be the set of convergent GN trees.
-The corresponding connected Schwinger functions, noted by $S^c_{\cC,2p,\b}$, with $p\ge3$, are called the convergent Schwinger functions.
+\begin{definition} A convergent Gallavotti-Nicol\`o tree $\cG^{r_{max}}_{\cC}$ is a subgraph of a Gallavotti-Nicol\`o tree which doesn't contain the nodes of $\cB$ or $\cQ$.
+In other words, the set of nodes in $\cG^{r_{max}}_{\cC}$ is given by $V(\cC):=\big\{ G_{r}^{k},\ r=0,\cdots, r_{max},\ k=1\cdots c(r)\big\vert\ |e( G_{r}^{k})|\ge 6\big\}$ and the edges are the natural inclusion relations of the nodes. \end{definition} Correspondingly, we have the following definitions for the Schwinger functions. \begin{definition} Let $\{\cG^{r_{max}}_{\cC}\}$ be the set of convergent GN trees of root scale index $r_{max}$.
+The corresponding connected Schwinger functions, denoted by $S^c_{\cC,2p,\b}$, with $p\ge3$, are called the convergent Schwinger functions.
 They are the contributions to the Schwinger functions $S_{2p}$ from the convergent graphs.
-Similarly, define $S^c_{\cQ,\b}$ as the quadruped Schwinger functions whose GN trees are the quadrupeds $\{\cG_\cQ\}$.
-Finally, define the Schwinger's functions $S^c_{\cB,\b}$, which correspond to the biped GN trees $\{\cG_{\cB}\}$, as the biped Schwinger functions. \end{definition} In the rest of this section, we shall study the analytic properties of the $2p$-point Schwinger's functions for $p\ge2$, which include the convergent Schwinger's functions and the quadruped ones.
-The biped Schwinger's functions will be studied in the next section.
+Similarly, $S^c_{\cQ,\b}$ is defined as the set of quadruped Schwinger functions whose GN trees are the quadrupeds $\{\cG^{r_{max}}_\cQ\}$.
+Finally, define the set of Schwinger functions $S^c_{\cB,\b}$ corresponding to the biped GN trees $\{\cG^{r_{max}}_{\cB}\}$, as the set of biped Schwinger functions. \end{definition} In the rest of this section, we shall construct the connected $2p$-point Schwinger functions for $p\ge2$, which include the convergent Schwinger functions and the quadruped ones, and study their analytic properties.
+The connected biped Schwinger functions will be studied in the next section.